-In FY19, Coles announced it would provide SecondBite with \$500,000 support from the Coles Nurture Fund to purchase four new eight-pallet refrigerated trucks to replace its smaller capacity vans.
-The trucks will enable SecondBite to collect and redistribute larger quantities of surplus food in shorter timeframes.
+\$500,000 support from the Coles Nurture Fund to purchase four new eight-pallet refrigerated trucks to replace its smaller capacity vans.
+The trucks will enable SecondBite to In September 2018, Coles also established a new community collect and redistribute larger quantities of surplus food in shorter timeframes.